 The MND Association is the custodian of this collection and all requests to access the samples must be ratified by their Biomedical Research Advisory Panel.
-Please use the following pages to browse the collection, and pick a potential sample list.
+Cell lines are only available for research on MND/ALS and related conditions such as fronto-temporal dementia (FTD).
+Please use the following pages to browse the familial range, and pick a potential sample list.
 Once you’ve selected your samples and submitted your order to ECACC, the MND Association will be in contact to discuss the application process.

-Other cell lines are available that are not included in the familial range (including those from people with sporadic MND), please make enquiries directly to the MND Association to access these.
+Cell lines from the sporadic range can be accessed by making enquiries directly to the MND Association.
 More information on the MND Collections Cell lines is available on the MND Association’s website: www.mndassociation.org/mndcollections

-Cell lines in the MND Collections are free of charge; however, there is an administration fee of £75 per order and routine shipping costs apply.
+Cell lines in the MND Collections are free of charge to researchers at academic institutions; however, there is an administration fee of £75 per order and routine shipping costs apply.